iTwin/iTwinUI/CONTRIBUTING.md

 `yarn test`

 _Before running this command, make sure Docker is running.
-See [Testing](#unit-testing-react) section below for more details._
+See [Visual testing](#visual-testing-css) (CSS and React) sections below for more details._

 ### To lint and fix autofixable errors